odilialu/Psy-BAANC/README.md

 6. **Update data:**

 * Update supplementary table 1 (raw data) with data outputted from script, which is auto-saved as a CSV file within a subfolder called "saved_data" within your project's folder.
-Link to supplementary table 1: https://docs.google.com/spreadsheets/d/1jZRU8h_juDAiZj3U_H3D_dsHmteQ5KVj/edit?usp=sharing&ouid=106513721789887588563&rtpof=true&sd=true.
-Use Lammel lab's inputs as reference.
-* Notify Odilia when completed.